jungtaekkim/bayeso/index.md

 * Using source code (for developer installation)

-To install bayeso from source code, command
+To install BayesO from source code, command

 ```shell
 $ pip install .
 ```
-in the bayeso root.
+in the BayesO root.

 * Using source code (for editable development mode)